-- b.
-We identified the capital project associated with the draw down on the authorized and approved subarea rule list and the related subarea rule.
+- 13. We haphazardly select a sample of TIFIA Loan draw down items requested from Sound Transit's requisition letter to TIFIA.
+There was only one TIFIA loan draw down requested in 2023.
+The following was performed for the loan draw down: - a.
+We traced the draw down request amount to the Federal Drawdown report to identify the capital project the draw down is associated with.
+The draw down related to the Eastlink project and no exceptions were noted. - b.
+We observed the capital project associated with the draw down on the authorized and approved subarea rule list and the related subarea rule.
 No exceptions were noted. - c.
-We verified that the TIFIA Loan draw down was recorded to the subarea in which the related capital project disbursements were recorded in accordance with the authorized and approved subarea rules list by: - i.
-Tracing and agreeing the total on the Federal Drawdown to the FTA approval document with no exceptions noted. - ii.
-Tracing the total to the posted journal entry associated with the recognition of the TIFIA draw down in the general ledger for location based rules or by tracing to the subarea allocation detail report for non-location based rules with no exceptions noted.
+We observed that the TIFIA Loan draw down was recorded to the subarea in which the related capital project disbursements were recorded in accordance with the authorized and approved subarea rules list by: - i.
+Tracing and agreeing the total on the Federal Drawdown to the FTAapproval document.
+No exceptions were noted. - ii.
+Tracing the total to the posted journal entry associated with the recognition of the TIFIA draw down in the general ledger for location-based rules or by tracing to the subarea allocation detail report for non-location based rules.
+No exceptions were noted.